-I hand him the letter.
+I hand him the envelope.

 Mama comes running down the stairs.

 How papa and mama met is a cute story.
-Papa was visiting a friend in town and on a fine Saturday afternoon they went for a walk by the lake.
-Mama was there with some of her friends.
+Papa was visiting a friend in town one Saturday afternoon, and they went for a walk by the lake.
+Mama was there too, on a walk with some of her friends.
 Well, mama is clumsy sometimes, and she stepped awkwardly as she walked along the rocky edge of the lake.
 She almost fell into the water.
 Papa saw her fall and ran over to help.

+Him marrying down crushed his parents.
 Both families objected to the marriage, but his family disowned him.
-Him marrying down crushed his parents.
 Why I don’t understand, but they felt that was more important than family.
 So he left his Boston life behind, moved to mama’s small town, and opened a practice.

 It was around then that I said to him, “I want to be a doctor like you.”

 Papa got up and walked to his bedroom.
 He came back with a box and handed it to me.
 I tore at the box.
 Inside there was a brand new stethoscope.

 “You’re going to be a great doctor,” he said, tears streaming down his soft cheeks.
 “But promise me you won’t quit on your dream.
 No matter what people say or how many rejections you get.”

-Note: “We’re so proud of you.” is a historical fiction story.
-The characters and their interactions are fiction.
+Note: “We’re so proud of you.” is a historical fiction short story.
+The story, characters, and incidents are fictitious.